How Does Trip Insurance Work?

-A typical trip insurance policy covers travel and trip related incidents such as trip cancellation, trip interruption, trip delay, missed flight connection, baggage loss, and rental car coverage, among other benefits.
+A typical trip insurance policy covers travel and trip-related incidents such as trip cancellation, trip interruption, trip delay, missed flight connection, baggage loss, and rental car coverage, among other benefits.
 Like any insurance plan, trip insurance only provides trip cancellation and interruption coverage for covered reasons.
-However, some plans do offer a cancel for any reason option, allowing you to cancel your trip for reasons that may not be otherwise covered by your policy.
+However, some plans do offer a Cancel For Any Reason benefit, which allows you to cancel your trip for reasons that may not be otherwise covered by your policy.

-Although trip insurance is not mandatory, it is a good idea to have in case of any unexpected travel related issues.
+Although trip insurance isn't mandatory, it's a good idea to have in case of any unexpected travel related issues.
 Travelers taking expensive trips are especially encouraged to purchase trip insurance to avoid the risk of losing a substantial trip investment.

-Let's take an example of how trip insurance could protect your next trip: you have booked your family vacation four months in advance, adding up to about $5,000 in non-refundable expenses such as airfare, hotel accommodations, and prepaid activities.
-Suddenly, days before your departure, your wife becomes extremely sick and is unable to travel.
+Let's look at how trip insurance could protect your next trip.
+Imagine this scenario: You've booked your family vacation four months in advance, adding up to about $5,000 in non-refundable expenses such as airfare, hotel accommodations, and prepaid activities.
+Suddenly, days before your departure, your partner becomes extremely sick and is unable to travel.
 You have to cancel your trip.
-Even if the airline, hotel, and activities do not refund your expenses, trip insurance reimburses all non-refundable expenses, so you don't lose the money you invested in your trip.
+Even if the airline, hotel, and activities don't refund your expenses, trip insurance reimburses all non-refundable expenses, so you don't lose the money you invested in your trip.

 If you have to unexpectedly cancel your trip due to unforeseen events, trip cancellation insurance can help.
 This insurance covers some of your non-refundable trip expenses such as airfare and hotel accommodations, reducing your risk of financial loss.

 Inclement weather conditions, flight delays, and lost passports are just some of the things that could delay your trip.
 Trip delay insurance covers additional expenses such as food and accommodation and additional transport costs in the case your travel plans are delayed.